FridrichMethod/pkumdl_utils/README.md

 # pkumdl_utils
-Some useful scripts in drug design experiments and data-analysis
+Some useful scripts for drug design experiments and data analysis